Yoast/developer/docs/development/environment/setup-plugin-integration-tests.md

 ## Expose MySQL port
 After cloning has been done, you have to expose the MySQL port, which allows us to connect to it later on.

-In `wordpress-develop`, open the `docker-compose.yml` file and change:
+In `wordpress-develop`, copy the `docker-compose.yml` to `docker-compose.override.yml`, and open the override file.
+Then change:

 > \- "3306"